+Section 1.
+GENERAL OBJECTIVES

+1.01 Establishment of School Approval Rules

-This rule establishes the substantive school approval standards pertaining to school administrative units and schools.
-Its intent is to provide a framework for planning and growth with local flexibility as influenced by local conditions.
-This rule establishes procedures for comprehensive reviews of school administrative units and schools by which the Commissioner will determine compliance with applicable standards and methods of enforcement for ensuring compliance.
+This rule establishes the substantive school approval standards pertaining to public schools.
+Public schools comprise: schools governed by a school board of a school administrative unit, including authorized public charter schools; career and technical education regions; schools in the Unorganized Territory; magnet schools; the Maine Educational Center for the Deaf and Hard of Hearing and Governor Baxter School for the Deaf; and any school located in or operated by a juvenile correctional facility.
+This rule establishes procedures for comprehensive reviews of these school administrative units and schools by which the Commissioner will determine compliance with applicable standards and methods of enforcement for ensuring compliance.

+Note: Although listed here due to its regional nature, it should be noted that 20-A M.R.S. § 8451 states that a career and technical education region “shall function as an extension of the secondary schools and middle schools located within the region's boundaries.”

+1.02 School Administrative Unit Responsibilities

-1.02 Each school administrative unit shall provide free education for its resident students and shall meet all school approval requirements of Title 20-A, Maine Revised Statutes (20-A MRSA), other statutes, and rules applicable to the operation of public schools, and the requirements of this rule.
+Each school administrative unit shall provide a free, public education for its resident students and shall meet all school approval requirements of Title 20-A, Maine Revised Statutes (20-A M.R.S.), other statutes, rules applicable to the operation of public schools, and the requirements of this rule.

+1.03 Parent and Student Responsibilities

-1.03 Parents shall be responsible for the education of a child not educated at public expense, including a child whose education is provided through an equivalent instruction plan as set forth in Me.
-Dept. of Ed.
-Reg.
-130. Students are not required to meet the content standards of the system of Learning Results established in Me.
-Dept. of Ed.
-Reg.
-131 unless enrolled in a public school or in a private school approved for tuition that enrolls at least 60% publicly funded students.
+Parents shall be responsible for the education of a child not educated at public expense.
+Students are not required to meet the content standards of the system of Learning Results established in Maine Department of Education Regulation 131 unless enrolled in a public school, a private school approved for attendance purposes pursuant to 20-A M.R.S. § 2902, or in a private school approved for tuition purposes that enrolls at least 60% publicly funded students pursuant to 20-A M.R.S. § 2951(6).

 Section 2.
 DEFINITIONS

-2.01 Administrator: “Administrator” means any person certified by the Commissioner as an administrator and employed by a school administrative unit in an administrative capacity.

-2.02 Assessment: “Assessment” means an educational instrument or activity designed to determine what a student knows and is able to do.
+2.01 Assessment: “Assessment” means an educational instrument or activity designed to determine what a student knows and is able to do.

-2.03 Commissioner: "Commissioner" means the Commissioner of the Maine Department of Education or a designee.
+2.02 Commissioner: "Commissioner" means the Commissioner of the Maine Department of Education or a designee.

-2.04 Comprehensive Education Plan: “Comprehensive Education Plan” means a plan that is aligned with the system of Learning Results, focused on the learning of all students, and oriented to continuous improvement, as required of all school administrative units.
-This Plan must address all plans required by the Commissioner.
+2.03 Comprehensive Education Plan: “Comprehensive Education Plan” means a compilation of policies, plans and requirements as defined in this Chapter required under 20-A M.R.S. for public school administrative unit and public school approval.
+This Plan must address all policies, plans, reports, protocols, and processes required by the Commissioner, which considered together shall comprise the focus for continuous school improvement.

-2.05 Content Standard: “Content standard” means a broad description of knowledge and skills in the eight content areas of the system of Learning Results.
-The content standards are set forth in Me.
-Dept. of Ed.
-Reg.
-131.

-2.06 Course of Study: "Course of study” means a planned program of learning designed to prepare students to meet the content standards of the system of Learning Results for each of the grade spans, as specified in local school board policy.

-2.07 Curriculum: “Curriculum” means the school administrative unit’s written document that includes the learning expectations for all students for all content areas of the system of Learning Results, as well as for other content areas specified by the local school board.
+2.04 Curriculum: “Curriculum” means the school administrative unit’s written document that includes the learning expectations for all students for all content areas of the system of Learning Results, as well as for other content areas specified by the local school board.
 The curriculum shall reflect continuous, sequential and specific instruction aligned with the content areas of the system of Learning Results.

-2.08 Department: "Department" means the Maine Department of Education.
+2.05 Department: "Department" means the Maine Department of Education.